Wi-Fi data collection

 Wi-Fi connection data can provide us with a far better understanding of how customers move through stations.
 It is not used to identify specific individuals or monitor browsing activity.

-TfL has partnered with Virgin Media to bring free Wi-Fi access to 97% of London Underground stations, giving customers internet access.
+TfL has partnered with Virgin Media to bring free Wi-Fi access to 97% of London Underground stations, and some Elizabeth line stations, giving customers internet access.
 Find out more about station Wi-Fi.

-We are putting up signs at every station explaining the Wi-Fi data collection that is taking place and how to opt-out.
+Signs have been put up at stations explaining the Wi-Fi data collection that is taking place and how to opt-out.

 If the device finds a Wi-Fi network that is known to the device, it will automatically connect to that network.
 If the device finds unknown networks, it will list these in your device settings so you can decide whether to connect to one of them.

 When you are near one of our station Wi-Fi access points (installed on TfL privately-owned property) and you have Wi-Fi enabled, your device will send a probing request to connect.
 This will be received by our Wi-Fi network, even if your device does not subsequently connect.

 This data collection is carried out independently by TfL, not via Virgin Media.